Stories | May 4, 2018 | Read Time: 2 minutes

 Not compostable (and why)

-- Coal and charcoal ash: There may be materials that could harm plants.
+- Coal and charcoal ash: There might be materials that could harm plants.

 - Fats, oils, and grease: They attract rodents and flies by the odors they give off.